davidclass101/softwareEngineeringPractices/README.md

 Welcome to SETULife, the ultimate student services app for SETU students.

-## TODO

-- [ ] Implement user authentication
-- [ ] Create a dashboard for students to view their courses and grades
-- [ ] Develop a feature for students to view their course timetable and material
-- [ ] Build a notification system for important announcements
-- [ ] Integrate a chat feature for students to communicate with each other and lecturers

 ## Features

 SETULife is packed with powerful features to enhance the student experience: